nhnam/GCDGhost/README.md

-An abstract thread quality of service (QOS) helper in different dispath queues.
+An abstract thread quality of service (QOS) helper in different dispatch queues.

 This is a light-weight library for easily submitting blocks, which takes no arguments and have no return values in different quality of service thread.